ISL 2019-20: Marcelinho brilliance gives Hyderabad first points on the board | Goal.com

 Hyderabad struggled to create enough opportunities for themselves, though Marcelinho did force Rehenesh into making a save before the break.

-Crossing over, Marcelinho stepped up the pace against Gaikwad and put a perfect cross for Robin, who but flopped on it instead of a first touch towards goal.
+Crossing over, Marcelinho stepped up the pace against Gaikwad and put a perfect cross for Robin, who but flopped on it instead of a tap-in.

 However, Hyderabad FC got lucky to be awarded a penalty as Mouhamadou Gning was deemed guilty of bringing down Mohammed Yasir in the box.
 Stankovic calmly slotted in from the resultant penalty in the 54th minute.